 Our quarterly dividend was \$0.06 per common share and \$0.054 per Class B common share.
-Annual dividend payments for both fiscal years 2015 and 2014 were approximately \$3.3 million per year.
+Annual dividend payments for fiscal year 2016 and fiscal year 2015 were approximately \$3.1 million and \$3.3 million, respectively.
 All future payments of dividends are at the discretion of the Board of Directors.
 Dividend payments will depend on earnings, capital requirements, operating conditions, and such other factors that the Board may deem relevant.